-5. Apply Quick Access Toolbar to Paste Values without Formulas
+5. Applying Quick Access Toolbar to Paste Values without Formulas

-I will add the Paste Special command to the Quick Access Toolbar in excel to copy-paste values.
-The main advantage of this process is, it saves a lot of time.
+I will add the Paste Special command to the Quick Access Toolbar in Excel to copy-paste values.
+The main advantage of this process is, that it saves a lot of time.

 - Firstly, go to the Customize Quick Access Toolbar icon and click on More Commands.